-We encourage patients to attend the surgery where possible however home visits are available if you are housebound or too ill to come to the surgery - please telephone before 10am.
-Reception will ask for details to allow the doctors to assess the urgency.
-A doctor may telephone to obtain more information and establish whether a home visit is required.
+We encourage patients to attend the surgery where possible however home visits are available if you are housebound or too ill to come to the surgery.
+Please contact the surgery and one of our Patient Navigators will book an appointment with a member of our Urgent Care Team who will establish whether a home visit is required.

 Please remember that several patients can be seen in the practice in the time that it takes to make one home visit.
 There are also better facilities for examining and treating patients at the Health Centre.

-Working within our current staffing capacity we are doing our best to ensure that you have access to additional appointments outside our core opening hours.
-As a result you may be offered an early morning (before 8am) or evening (after 6.30pm) appointment.
+You may be offered an early morning (before 8am) or evening (after 6.30pm).
 If this is something you would prefer please ask about availability when booking an appointment.

 Saturday morning surgeries are held at our St George site, appointments bookable in advance - the practice is not open to other callers and the telephones are unmanned.